 It is no secret that apartments in NYC are expensive.
 In 2018 the average price of a condominium unit in NYC was $2,880,000.
 But what many purchasers and sellers fail to consider are the additional condominium closing costs in NYC that are involved in every real estate transaction beyond the purchase price.
+Before you make any decisions, speak with a reputable New York City real estate attorney.

 Various NYC Condo Closing Costs